• Skip to primary navigation

 • Place a fine-mesh strainer over a large bowl, set aside.

-• In a bowl, add cornstarch, egg yolks, and salt.
+• In a bowl, add cornstarch, egg yolks, salt and remaining 2 tablespoons of milk.

 • Whisk until smooth.